 Bristol Food Connections

-Bristol Food Connections was a live project and collaboration with BBC Radio Bristol, Love Food Festival and a wide range of other partners across the city which saw UWE Arts and Cultural Industries students working as part of a social media team covering the festival (for more details, please see the Storify of coverage from the event).
+Bristol Food Connections was a live project and collaboration with BBC Radio Bristol, Love Food Festival and a wide range of other partners across the city which saw UWE Arts and Cultural Industries students working as part of a social media team covering the festival.

 The Bear Pit Development Project